GilOliveira/schemadotorg/modules/schemadotorg_export/README.md

 fields are mapped to Schema.org types and properties.

-Conversely, this module could provide the ability to reimport the exported CSV data and update the mapping and mapping sets configuration.
+Conversely, this module could provide the ability to reimport the exported CSV data and update the mappings and mapping sets.